 A practical manual on handling federal appellate matters, especially civil appeals and and cases involving review of federal administrative agencies.

-Federal Appellate Practice also covers special issues involving review of administrative agency decisions, criminal appeals, and practice before the Federal Circuit.
+The Second Edition also covers special issues involving review of administrative agency decisions, criminal appeals and practice before the Federal Circuit.

 10% discount on Web Orders.
 Use priority code BNAWEB13.